awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.md

 The maximum size of the results returned by a `Query` operation is 1 MB\.
 This includes the sizes of all the attribute names and values across all of the items returned\.

 For example, consider a global secondary index where each item contains 2,000 bytes of data\.
-Now suppose that you `Query` this index and that the query returns eight items\.
+Now suppose that you `Query` this index and that the query's `KeyConditionExpression` matches eight items\.
 The total size of the matching items is 2,000 bytes × 8 items = 16,000 bytes\.
 This result is then rounded up to the nearest 4 KB boundary\.
 Because global secondary index queries are eventually consistent, the total cost is 0\.5 × \(16 KB / 4 KB\), or 2 read capacity units\.

 ### Write Capacity Units<a name="GSI.ThroughputConsiderations.Writes"></a>